 Revealing Conventions Details for Writing Activities

-The ability to reveal details for the conventions score is a new feature for back to school 2021!
-Our improved auto-scoring system can now identify up to 10 common errors in student responses like missing or misplaced punctuation, run-on sentences, and more.
+You can reveal details for the conventions score.
+The auto-scoring system identifies up to ten common errors in student responses like missing or misplaced punctuation, run-on sentences, and more.
 Turn the “Details” toggle on in the scoring panel to see a breakdown of each error and the corresponding sentences to which they apply.
-You can learn more about this new feature here.
+Learn more here.

 You can leave two types of comments on student work: general and inline.
 General comments apply to the entire activity, while inline comments are keyed with numbers to a specific area of the student’s response.
 Drag and highlight text to create an inline comment.